 Transitions to a new group or school can be very exciting and sometimes a little scary.
 We strive to make every move a pleasant experience for all.
-Because the CDEC is a small program the children have the opportunity to get acquainted with the teachers in another class long before they move.
+Because the CDEC is a small program, the children can get acquainted with the teachers in another class long before they move.